Ingenium-Games/Ore/README.md

-# _c : A Multi Character _Core for FiveM Resources.
+# _c : A Multi Character Core for FiveM.
 ### An Overview
 This is a continual work in progress, please be advised that things may and will change, I've been rolling around for a long time and since my first born, I've lost the bulk amount of free time, So I'm open to people helping.